LABORA-INF-UFG/xapp-workshop/README.md

 # xapp-workshop
 Workshop for writing xApps for the OSC platform using the OSC Python xApp framework.
+Based on OSC's xApp Writer's Guide v2.

 **Contents**
 - Environment setup